Skip to main content

 Trintellix contraindications & warnings

 Trintellix may not be the right medication for everyone.
-For a variety of reasons, some people may not be able to take the medication while others may need to be cautious before starting it.
+For various reasons, some people may not be able to take the medication, while others may need to be cautious while using it.

 Allergies